There are proven ways to get free PR for your business.

 3. Write your own press releases like a pro

-What: When you pitch your story to a reporter, you need to send it in the expected press release format.
+What: When you pitch your story to a reporter, you need to send it in the expected press release (and boilerplate) format.

 Why: A well-written press release helps the journalist by giving them an angle, all the information they need and extra details about the subject.